-Lee Kyson Building Consultancy, strategically based in East London, is ideally situated to supply Party Wall services throughout Greater London and the Home Counties.
-Having worked in the construction industry for over 35 years Lee has often carried out the works which come under the auspices of the Party Wall etc. Act 1996 and so has first-hand experience of actually carrying out the works involved, rather than just looking at them.
+Lee Kyson MSc.
+(Construction Law & Dispute Resolution), MCIArb, MCIOB, AssocRICS is suitably qualified to carry out the duties required of a Party Wall Surveyor and is agreeable to being selected as a Third Surveyor.
+Strategically based in Upminster - virtually on the M25, he is ideally situated to supply Party Wall services throughout Greater London, Kent and the Home Counties.
+Having worked in the construction industry for over 35 years Lee has physically carried out the works which come under the auspices of the Party Wall etc. Act 1996 and so has hands on experience of actually carrying out the works involved, rather than just looking at them.

 Party Wall etc Act 1996

-• A neighbor has, or is about to start work and has not served a ‘Notice’ when you feel one ought to have been served.
+A neighbour has, or is about to start work and has not served a ‘Notice’ when you feel one ought to have been served.

 Working on your behalf as Party Wall Surveyor Lee can:

 Serve Party Wall Notices.

 Act on your behalf if the Building Owner refuses to engage the Act. and fulfil his statutory obligations.